eliasubz/eliasleal/_posts/2026-06-20-recreating-4dflownet.md

 read_time: "6 min read"
 ---

-This post analyzes the 4DFlowNet (2020) paper and presents experiments on the upscaling layer of the network, improving the MAE score over the baseline [[1]](#ref-4dflownet).
+This post analyzes the 4DFlowNet (2020) paper and presents experiments on its upscaling layer, improving the MAE score compared to the original baseline [[1]](#ref-4dflownet).

 ### Introduction